Ercenk/ContosoAMPBasic/README.md

 Azure Marketplace talks to a SaaS solution on two channels,

-- [Landing page](###-Landing-page): The Azure Marketplace redirects the subscriber to this page maintained by the subscriber to capture the details for provisioning the solution for the subscriber.
+- [Landing page](###-Landing-page): The Azure Marketplace sends the subscriber to this page maintained by the publisher to capture the details for provisioning the solution for the subscriber.
+The subscriber is on this page for the activating the subscription, or modifying it.
 - [Webhook](###-Webhook-endpoint): This is an endpoint where the Azure Marketplace notifies the solution for the events such as subscription cancel and update, or suspend request for the subscription, should the customer's payment method becomes unusable.

 The SaaS solution in turn uses the REST API exposed on the Azure Marketplace side to perform corresponding operations.
 Those can be activating, cancelling, updating a subscription.